Phone: +55 (11) 98711-0591

 He was recognized as a leading practitioner by different specialized publications, including Chambers and the Global Investigations Review.

-Before founding Maeda, Ayres & Sarubbi, he was a partner at the São Paulo office of Trench Rossi e Watanabe – in cooperation with Baker & McKenzie.
-Mr. Ayres worked in the Chicago office of Baker & McKenzie, between 2009 and 2010.
+Before founding Maeda, Ayres & Sarubbi, he was a partner at the São Paulo office of a large Brazilian firm.
+Mr. Ayres worked in the Chicago office of an international law firm, between 2009 and 2010.
 In 2010, Mr. Ayres also worked at the Enforcement Division of the U.S. Securities and Exchange Commission in Washington/DC.

 Fundação Getulio Vargas, Post-Graduation – Tax